Deployment Overview of Redis on Server¶

 Databases¶

-Redis operates as an in-memory key-value store.
-The connection and storage settings are configured as follows:
+Redis operates as an in-memory data store.
+The configuration specifies:

 -